 Think about the last big purchase you made did you save for it?
 Did you have a plan?
 It’s so important to do so.
 Right now I have a dream.
 My 50th birthday is at the end of the year, and I want to celebrate it in a very special way with my daughter.
 I want it to be special.
 I have a bucket list item I want to cross off with my girl, but before I can get there I needed a plan, a strategy for savings.

 My plan included finding and exploring extra work.
 I am doing some sponsored posts and putting that money into a special savings account.
 I am tracking my money.
 I learned a long time ago, the best way to save to was to track your spending, so you can see where your money is going.
 Once I have tracked my cash flow, I can see where I can save additional funds.
 I am then able to adjust my budget so I can get to my goal on time.

-The other thing you want to do if you are saving for a big goal is have that money grow in a high interest savings account like the one that at Meridian offers.
-With no fine print, no fees to access your money, and no minimums – Meridian’s Good to Grow High Interest Savings Account at 1.75% helps you grow your savings.
+The other thing you want to do if you are saving for a big goal has that money grow in a high-interest savings account like the one that at Meridian offers.
+With no fine print, no fees to access your money, and no minimums – Meridian’s Good to Grow High-Interest Savings Account at 1.75% helps you grow your savings.
 Unlike other banks, this is not a short-term promotional rate.
 The 1.75% savings rates also a better long-term rate than the big banks and Tangerine.
 With a rate this high, you’ll be glad you compared.

 Registered Retirement Savings Plan (RRSP) accounts too.

 You can easily sign up for the account via your mobile device or computer in